Skip to content

 The FRIENDS of SNAPE CHURCH (FoSC) came together in April 2022, with the aim of raising money to preserve the Church of St John the Baptist.
 A little north of Snape Village on the A1094, this Grade II❋ listed church has been a place of worship since the Middle Ages.
 It remains so, and is open during daylight hours.
 FoSC is now putting the building and its excellent acoustic to work as a platform for secular arts and entertainment too.
 Entry to these events is by donation and all proceeds go towards the building’s repairs and upkeep.

-FosC was awarded charity status in April 2023, but began arranging and hosting concerts in July 2022.
-The first was The Walled-Up Woman — a one-woman play.
+Our first event, in July 2022, was The Walled-Up Woman — a one-woman play.
 Next came the Goldcrest Ensemble — a musical trio; an open rehearsal by Jubilee Opera; and the bass baritone, Ben Goble.
 For reports on these, and subsequent events as they occur, please view our «Blogs of upcoming/past events» webpage.

 Like many of England’s beautiful and historic places of worship, our church at Snape continues to require investment to maintain the fabric of the building and to improve facilities.

 Whilst some grant funding might be available to assist us, these essential works will not happen without money being raised from the local and wider community.
-Our new charity, ‘The Friends of Snape Church’ will support the Parochial Church Council in their fundraising plans.
+Our charity, ‘The Friends of Snape Church’ will support the Parochial Church Council in their fundraising plans.

 We would be interested in talking to anyone who would like to support this appeal.